Search

 3. Stability/shelf life – If manufactured correctly, all of the oral solid dosage forms have good stability/shelf life.
 However, in those situations when you wish to maximize stability/shelf life, capsules are best, followed closely by tablets.

-4. Taste and texture – Chewables, melts, and lozenges all impact the taste experience for users.
-If the nutraceuticals have bitter or otherwise undesirable flavors, masking these can be challenging.
-In such cases, capsules often present a simpler solution.
-Among these options, melts typically offer the most appealing texture and mouthfeel.
+4. Taste and texture – Chewables, melts, and lozenges significantly influence the taste experience for users.
+When nutraceuticals possess bitter or otherwise unpalatable flavors, effectively masking these tastes can be challenging.
+In such instances, capsules often provide a more straightforward solution.
+Among these formats, melts are generally favored for their appealing texture and mouthfeel.

 5. Cost-EffectivenessCapsules, followed by tablets, offer the greatest cost-effectiveness.